F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

   ```bash
   ssh admin@${IP_ADDRESS_FROM_OUTPUT}
   ```
-  At prompt, enter the default password **Instance ID** of the BIG-IP VM instance.
+  At prompt, enter the default password **bigIpInstanceName** of the BIG-IP VM instance.

 - OR if you are going through a bastion host (when **provisionPublicIP** = **false**):